mtnbarreto/flask-base-api/README.md

     app.register_error_handler(Exception, error_handlers.handle_general_exception)
 ```

- You can raise `InvalidPayload`, `BusinessException`, `UnauthorizedException`, `ForbiddenException`, `NotFoundException`, `ServerErrorException` from within endpoint implementations with is formated into json  format by error handlers.
+ You can raise `InvalidPayload`, `BusinessException`, `UnauthorizedException`, `ForbiddenException`, `NotFoundException`, `ServerErrorException` from within endpoint implementations, which is formatted into JSON  format by error handlers.
 For instance:

  ```python
   raise UnauthorizedException(message='Something went wrong.
 Please contact us.')
  ```

-and error handler returns
+and the error handler returns

 > 401 Unauthorized